+Regarding the proposed RI-based methods, LS-CRI, LS-CAR, and LS-CRI.Z exhibit similar runtimes in $n>p$ settings.
+However, significant distinctions emerge in high dimensional settings.
+LS-CRI becomes computationally heavier due to the $\mathcal{O}(n^2p+np^2)$ cost of constructing large reallocation matrices.
+LS-CRI.Z proves to be the most efficient implementation, significantly outperforming LS-CRI and marginally outperforming LS-CAR, as it avoids both the complex matrix operations of CRI and the shrinkage parameter estimation required by CAR.

 In summary, the proposed RI-based methods offer a robust and scalable alternative for variable selection and modeling.
 They are particularly effective in high correlation settings where existing methods often struggle.
-The LS-RI variants, especially LS-CRI.Z and its regularized version Ridge-CRI.Z, offer simple yet powerful solutions that outperform benchmark methods in both selection accuracy and prediction error across rigorous simulations.
+The LS-RI variants, especially LS-CRI.Z and its regularized version Ridge-CRI.Z, offer simple yet powerful solutions that outperform linear-model benchmarks in both selection accuracy and prediction error across rigorous simulations.